 Constant or extreme overuse of your shoulder can cause small but cumulative amounts of damage to the tissues, gradually causing tendinitis and chronic muscle strain.
 Over time, the cartilage that normally separates the bone ends in the shoulder may thin out and break up, leaving you with arthritis pain.

-- How do chiropractors diagnose the source of shoulder pain?
 Chiropractors may use a variety of methods to figure out what's behind a case of shoulder pain.
-Our chiropractor will x-ray the shoulder to look for obvious alignment issues or internal damage, while also also examining the shoulder for signs of inflammation and asking your about your symptoms.
+Our chiropractor will x-ray the shoulder to look for obvious alignment issues or internal damage, while also examining the shoulder for signs of inflammation and asking you about your symptoms.
 You may also be asked to move your shoulder in different directions so we can check your range of motion.

-- What methods does your chiropractor use to treat shoulder pain?
 The methods our chiropractor uses to treat your shoulder pain will depend in part on exactly where the shoulder pain originates.
 If you're experiencing referred pain from the spine, we may administer chiropractic adjustments and spinal decompression therapy to free up that pinched nerve.
 Strained muscles and inflamed tendons may require massage, cryotherapy, or other forms of physiotherapy to reduce pain and promote healing.
-Physical therapy and sports rehabilitation therapy can help you regain your range of motion and build up the strength in your shoulder.
+Physiotherapy and sports rehabilitation therapy can help you regain your range of motion and build up the strength in your shoulder.